|Thursday, June 13

 MORNING KEYNOTE – FIRESIDE CHAT: GETTING TO 100% CLEAN

-There's a recent trend of governors announcing aspirations to get to 100% clean energy, with New York recently setting the ambitious goal of 100% by 2040.
-In this fireside chat, Michelle Patron will talk with Alicia Barton and discuss questions such as: How will New York get there?
+There’s a recent trend of governors announcing aspirations to get to 100% clean energy, with New York recently setting the ambitious goal of 100% by 2040.
+Heather O’Neill will moderate a discussion between Michelle Patron and Alicia Barton, covering questions such as: How will New York get there?
 What are the biggest obstacles that need to be overcome?
 How will REV contribute to achieving the goal?
 What can other states learn about getting to 100%?

 |10:10 am - 11:00 am||